-Applications should be submitted online.
-A hard-copy of the application form, including a signature from an academic unit head (chair, associate chair, etc.), needs to be emailed to email@example.com by the announced deadline, along with a current CV not to exceed two pages.
+A copy of the signature form (you can download the form from Box), including a signature from an academic unit head (chair, associate chair, etc.), needs to be emailed to firstname.lastname@example.org by the announced deadline, along with a current CV not to exceed two pages.

 All those contemplating a project are encouraged to consult with members of the LRC Grants Committee or with previous successful applicants for help in developing their proposals.